belovanna/belovanna.github.io/_posts/2018-02-28-working-with-databases-in-R.md

 *Dplyr* is a fast, consistent tool for working with dataframe like objects, both in memory and out of memory.
 When working with big data, loading it into R might be impossible, or can substantially slow down the analysis.
 Instead, *dplyr* gives an option of handling all the data manipulations remotely, and then pulling only the resulting subset.
 The subset we're interested in.
-Moreover, dplyr allows to interact with databases without using SQL, taking the role of a translator.
+Moreover, dplyr allows to interact with databases without using SQL, acting as a translator.

 <center><img src="https://d33wubrfki0l68.cloudfront.net/738885c8f54f3ab6118545469c28cd6635fcd656/96e0d/homepage/interact.png"></center>

-To use databases with *dplyr*, we also need to install *dbplyr*.
+To use databases with *dplyr*, we need to install *dbplyr*.
 It's is a relatively recent backend package which now contains all the dplyr code related to connecting to databases.
 More on *dbplyr* [here](https://cran.r-project.org/web/packages/dbplyr/vignettes/dbplyr.html "Cran Page") and [here](https://blog.rstudio.com/2017/06/27/dbplyr-1-1-0/ "Rstudion blog"))